 White Cube Bermondsey

 White Cube Bermondsey presents Sarah Morris’s first solo show in the UK in six years.
-Featuring paintings, films, a site-specific wall painting as well as the artist’s first sculptural work, the exhibition reflects Morris's interest in networks, typologies, architecture and the city, articulated through colour and geometric abstraction.
+Featuring paintings, films, a site-specific wall painting as well as the artist’s first sculptural work, the exhibition reflects Morris’s interest in networks, typologies, architecture, language and the city.

 Since the mid-1990s, Sarah Morris has been making abstract paintings and films to investigate what she describes as “urban, social and bureaucratic typologies”.
 These works, based on different cities, are derived from close inspection of architectural details combined with a critical sensitivity to the psychology of a city and its key protagonists.FULL PROFILE